 Are you a holiday movie junkie?
 Clearly I am.
 My husband rolls his eyes when he finds me watching a sappy holiday movie on the Hallmark channel…as early as October!
 (I admit it’s a little much to see Santa Claus while I still have jack o’lanterns in my front yard.)

 There are some movies I could watch year after year and still enjoy them as much as I did the first time.
 One of them being the Family Stone.
 Do you know this movie?
 Gotta love a dysfunctional family at Christmas!

-See how I created a very easy and simple holiday craft inspired by the movie Family Stone and the importance of family this time of year.
+See how I created a very easy and simple holiday craft, from a 28oz tin can, inspired by the movie Family Stone and the importance of family this time of year.

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

 diy christmas holiday photo tin can vase

 This makes for an easy gift to give grandma, who welcomes anything with the grandkids photos all over it.
 The only time-consuming part of this crafty holiday DIY is narrowing down the cutest photos of the kids to print!
 Check out the Tin Can Photo Vase I created for Mother’s Day!